Chart Color Schemes

 Hallett Cove's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Hallett Cove residents exhibit relatively positive health outcomes with common conditions seen across both young and old age groups.
+Hallett Cove residents show relatively positive health outcomes with common conditions prevalent across all ages.

-Approximately 51% (~6,490 people) have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions are arthritis (8.5%) and asthma (7.8%).
-Around 68.6% of residents report no medical ailments, similar to Greater Adelaide's 68.1%.
-About 21.8% (~2,793 people) are aged 65 and over, higher than Greater Adelaide's 19.2%.
-Seniors in Hallett Cove demonstrate stronger health outcomes compared to the general population.
+Private health cover stands at approximately 51%, covering around 6,490 people.
+The most frequent medical issues are arthritis (8.5%) and asthma (7.8%), while 68.6% of residents report no medical ailments, similar to Greater Adelaide's 68.1%.
+Residents aged 65 and over comprise 21.8%, or approximately 2,793 people, higher than Greater Adelaide's 19.2%.
+Seniors in Hallett Cove exhibit strong health outcomes, outperforming the general population in relevant metrics.

 Frequently Asked Questions - Health